Thomas Frederick Worrall

-Thomas Frederick Worrall (1872–1957) was a Staffordshire-born manual worker and talented watercolourist.
+Thomas Frederick Worrall (1872–1957) was a Staffordshire-born manual worker and watercolourist.
 He lived for a time in Lancashire and in the upper Calder Valley area of Yorkshire but spent most of his adult life in Barry, in South Wales, where he was also deeply involved in politics and stood for parliament in the general election of 1923 representing the Labour Party.
 He was the elder brother of the pottery and fabric designer William Worrall.